wtsi-hgi/python-hgijson/README.md

 EmployeeJSONDecoder = MappingJSONDecoderClassBuilder(Employee, employee_mapping_schema, (IdentifiableJSONDecoder, NamedJSONDecoder)).build()
 ```

-Note: Mappings of properties for superclasses are done first and in order.
-Each value mapping can be "overriden" by
+Note: Each value mapping can be "overriden" by encoders used afterwards.
+Mappings of properties for superclasses are
+done before those defined in the current class; the mappings for superclasses are completed in the order defined by the
+tuple. e.g. In the example above, the mappings defined in `IdentifiableJSONDecoder` are applied first, then those in
+`NamedJSONDecoder`, followed by those in `EmployeeJSONDecoder`.
+If `EmployeeJSONDecoder` redefined a mapping for the
+`id` object property, the value for this property would first be written by the mapper from `IdentifiableJSONDecoder`
+before been overwritten by a mapper defined in `EmployeeJSONDecoder`.

-encoders used afterwards.
-For obvious reasons, mappings to constructor parameters of superclasses are not used.
+For obvious reasons, the mappings to constructor parameters defined in superclasses are not used.

 #### Nested complex objects